Marriage & Family Counseling/Therapy

 - March 15 for Summer and Fall enrollment

 - October 1 for Spring enrollment

-The MFC/T Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE and has been approved by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board as meeting the educational requirements for marriage and family licensure and professional counselor licensure.
+The MFC/T Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE, Version 12) and has been approved by the Ohio Counselor, Social Worker, and Marriage and Family Therapist Board as meeting the educational requirements for Marriage and Family Therapist licensure.

 Financial Aid Information

 Paying for college is a vital part of the education process! it is important to be informed of the many sources of aid available.
 Student loans are available to degree-seeking graduate students.
 Information on student loans can be found through the Office of Student Financial Aid.
 The Office of Student Financial Aid is located in Simmons Hall.

 Tuition and Fees